On December 9th, 2020, my 3-year-old sphynx and best friend, Fluffy, suddenly and unexpectedly died.

 Even worse, cats who screen negative for HCM can still be positive.
 This is because all the genetic mutations of HCM have yet to be discovered.

-My book, Fluffy the Hairless Cat and the Midnight Mouse Mission
+My book series, Fluffy the Hairless Cat

 , was written to honor my Fluffy, and to raise awareness and donations for HCM.
 My goal is to help advance HCM research so that no one else goes through the immeasurable heartache I have suffered since the day I lost Fluffy to HCM.
-That is why 20% of book sales will be donated directly to Dr. Meurs's HCM research at North Carolina State University.
+That is why 20% of all book sales will be donated directly to Dr. Meurs's HCM research at North Carolina State University.

 ), or donate directly to Dr. Kate Meurs’s HCM Research Laboratory at: Dr. Meurs's HCM Fund